Ciela-Institute/caustics/paper.md

 emerged as a key tool for making precision measurements and answering pressing questions in astrophysics.
 Notable among these is the measurement of the expansion rate of the Universe [@holycow].
-Lensing also promises to unlock information about dark matter[@Hezaveh2016], supernovae [@Rodney2021], quasars, and the first stars [@Welch2022] among other topics.
+Lensing also promises to unlock information about dark matter [@Hezaveh2016; Vegetti2014], supernovae [@Rodney2021], quasars [@Peng2006], and the first stars [@Welch2022] among other topics.
 Future surveys will discover orders of magnitude more lens system (hundreds of thousands).
 Here we present a code `caustics` to meet the massive computational requirements of modelling so many lensing systems in detail.

 # Statement of need